bencorrado/bluez-bencorrado/docs/report-bug.md

 that the HCI trace needs to be captured at the same time the Bluetooth issue occurs.

-The *btmon* executed without any parameters will offer live debugging which will print in a ‘tail -f’ fashion an ongoing exchange of the commands and events between the stack and the chip.
+When *btmon* is executed without any parameters will offer live debugging which will print in a ‘tail -f’ fashion an ongoing exchange of the commands and events between the stack and the chip.
 It is possible however to make it save the data in the [snoop format](https://tools.ietf.org/html/rfc1761) which can